iaschowrai/Book-Service/README.md

 # AWS Book Service

 This project is an AWS cloud-based Book Service application that leverages several AWS services to manage book-related data efficiently.
 The Book Service with AWS repository is designed to showcase how to build a cloud-native microservice that efficiently manages book-related data using AWS services.
-It demonstrates real-world use cases of integrating AWS with a Spring Boot application, making it a valuable resource for developers who want to learn cloud-based development,
+It demonstrates real-world use cases of integrating AWS with a Spring Boot application, making it a valuable resource for developers who want to learn cloud-based development, AWS service integration, and microservices architecture.

 ## Features